Cajun Jerky on the Nesco Snackmaster Pro

 Sous Vide Honey Jerky on the Nesco Snackmaster Pro

 I’m a big fan of beef jerky, I’ve made it for years.
 And as good as it always was, I was always searching for a way to perfect my technique.
 More flavor.
 More tender, but still with a slight tug.
 Sous vide has done that for me and more.
 It’s the only way I make jerky now, drying it on my Nesco Snackmaster Pro.
-Sometimes I make my own flavors and sometimes, I order packages seasonings, like this Honey flavor from Wilton’s.
+Sometimes I make my own flavors and sometimes, I order packages seasonings, like this Honey flavor from Walton’s.
 This sous vide Honey Jerky on the Nesco Snackmaster Pro is a great slightly sweet jerky.
 Almost a dessert jerky!

 Sous Vide Honey Jerky on the Nesco Snackmaster Pro